"Together with intelligence, self-control turns out to be the best predictor of a successful and satisfying life." - Steven Pinker

 Here's how it works.

-usually giving up something we want, in pursuit of something we want more.
+we're usually giving up something we want, in pursuit of something we want more.

 So every time your child chooses to shift gears from what she wants to do, to follow your lead, she practices regulating her impulses.
 She's